 There are many ways for you to become informed about voting.
 Here are some ways to find out what and who is on the ballot.

 For ballot measures and candidates, refer to your voter’s pamphlet, which arrives by mail.
-You may also visit the Online Voters’ Guide; find a link on the Washington State elections page.
+You may also visit the Online Voters’ Guide on the Washington State elections page.

-For information about ballot issues and candidates in the Puget Sound region, visit the website for your county elections department:
+For information about ballot issues and candidates in the Puget Sound region that we cover, visit the website for your county elections department:

 - King County elections